 Some disease processes necessitate the use of special precautions before entering a patient room.
 A stop sign will be placed outside the door to the room to indicate that a nurse needs to advise you if items such as a mask or gown are needed to protect either the patient or you.
 For everyone's safety, please adhere to the information that is provided.

-Avoiding contagious diseases like the common cold, strep throat and the flu is important to everyone.
+Avoiding contagious diseases like strep throat and the common cold or flu is important to everyone.
 Here are some easy things you can do to fight the spread of infection.

 - Use soap and warm water.
 Rub your hands really well for at least 20 seconds.
 Watch our 'Don't Be This Person in the Bathroom' video.

 - Clean your hands with alcohol-based hand sanitizers, even they do not look dirty.
 Rub the sanitizer all over your hands, especially under your nails and between your fingers, until your hands are dry.

 - Clean your hands after you use the bathroom, take out the trash, change a diaper, visit someone who is ill or play with a pet.